Business & Corporations - FAQs

 Answer: If there is more than one Stockholder in a Corporation, a Shareholders' Agreement should be prepared to set forth the duties and obligations of each Shareholder to the other.
 Customarily, such agreements set forth what happens if one Shareholder dies, wants to sell, retires or is no longer able to participate in the business.
 They also prevent ownership from being transferred to persons who are not approved by the other Shareholders.

 How Should the Corporation Identify Itself?

-- Stationary, Signs, etc.: All stationary, bills, business cards and signs should reflect the exact name of the Corporation including the word "Corp.", "Inc." or "Ltd." as reflected in your Certificate of Incorporation.
-This also applies to all invoices, envelopes and other materials you utilize.
+- Stationary, Signs, etc.: All stationary, bills, business cards, online materials and signs should reflect the exact name of the Corporation including the word "Corp.", "Inc." or "Ltd." as reflected in your Certificate of Incorporation.

 Should the Corporation Keep Personal and Corporate Matters Separate?